Lady Antebellum Changes Name Because Of Its Slavery Connotations

 The band’s announcement is getting mixed reaction on Twitter.

-Some users, for example, are praising the band’s decision.
+Some users are praising the band’s decision.

 You're currently receiving a one-man standing ovation from me!
 You absolutely don't lose anything from the name change.
 Every time I hear Lady A, I'll think of you taking a stand for something that's right.
 For a country act, this is pure punk rock!